Jas-DEVOPS-2403/GT-proj/README.md

 ### GET /api/users

-Retrieves a list of users, with support for filtering, sorting, and loading results in pages.
+Retrieves a list of users with optional filtering, sorting, and page size.

 #### Query Parameters